Khalid Anwer

+He was the chief pioneer behind the Protection of Economic Reforms Act, 1992 in Pakistan, which explicitly states that its provisions take precedence over other laws, including the Foreign Exchange Regulation Act, the Customs Act, and the Income Tax Ordinance.
+These were termed as the root cause for Pakistani economic crisis (2022-2024) as $100 billion of black money was approximated to have no money trail and resulted in real estate ownership in the UK, USA & UAE.

-Anwer obtained a B.Sc (Hons.) degree from the University of the Punjab and later a B.A.
+Anwer obtained a B.Sc (Hons.) and LLB degree from the University of the Punjab's famous Punjab University Law College and later a B.A.
 (Hons.) degree from Cambridge.
-In addition, he is a barrister-at-law from the Inner Temple, England.
+In addition, he was a barrister-at-law from the Inner Temple, England.
 In March 1997, Anwer was elected as a member of the Senate of Pakistan for a term of six years.

-Anwer has an experience of 38 years as a court advocate and legal expert and argues cases relating to constitutional matters in the Supreme Court, as well as commercial issues.
+Anwer had an experience of 38 years as a court advocate and legal expert and argued cases relating to constitutional matters in the Supreme Court, as well as commercial issues.
 In 1993, he played an instrumental role in persuading the Supreme Court to restore the deposed federal government back into office and in 1996, convinced the Supreme Court that the previous government's dismissal was lawful.
-While in office as the law minister, he sought assistance of the Asian Development Bank for a complete re-haul of Pakistan's entire legal system.
-Currently, he runs a Karachi-based law firm called Khalid Anwer & Co.
+While in office as the law minister, he sought assistance of the Asian Development Bank for a complete overhaul of Pakistan's entire legal system.
+Until his death, he was running a Karachi-based law firm called Khalid Anwer & Co.

+Anwer died in Karachi, Sindh on 13 March 2025, at the age of 86.